Our top choices among the best running shoes for plantar fasciitis this year are:

-Mizuno Wave Inspire 17 has a U4ic midsole designed to deliver an optimal shock reduction, durability, and a superior ride.
-This new shoe comes with an added offering in the midsole region: the new MizunoEnerzy foam technology, which increases rebound, softness, and toughness.
+Mizuno Wave Inspire 17 has a U4ic midsole designed to deliver an optimal shock reduction, durability, and a superb ride.
+This new running shoe comes with an added offering in the midsole region: the new MizunoEnerzy foam technology, which increases rebound, softness, and toughness.

 – Hoka One One Arahi 5 –